Bicycle maintenance and repair classes

 More than any other area of bike maintenance, chain care is rife with myth, hearsay, empty marketing claims and plain false information.
 This matters because drivetrain components (chain, cassette and chainrings) often represent the biggest maintenance cost to bike owners.

-Learning an evidence-based approach to chain care will save you a lot of money over time, particularly if you are running recent 11 or 12 speed groupsets from the major manufacturers.
+Learning an evidence-based approach to chain care will save you a lot of money over time, particularly if you are running more recent 11, 12 or 13-speed groupsets from the major manufacturers.

 Module 3: Tubeless tyre maintenance and repair (1 hour - knowledge of basic bike maintenance required.
 Specifically, how to remove and install a tyre and tube.)

-• How to fix a puncture in a tubeless tyre using a tyre plug (you will get to do this on a donor tyre).
+How to fix a puncture using a tyre plug (you will get to do this on a donor tyre.
+Bring your own plug tool if you want to try it out, or use the supplied one).

 Module 4: Brakes and gears (2 hours - knowledge of basic bike mechanics recommended)